Jashim Salam: The Quarantine Chronicles

 He is one of the co-founders of ABSURD photo agency in Dhaka, Bangladesh, as well as the founder of Chittagong Institute of Photography (CIP) in Chittagong, Bangladesh.

-Nowadays, what does the title of a socially engaged photographer or a social photo-documentarist represent for you ?
+Nowadays, what does the title of a socially engaged photographer or a social photo-documentarist represent to you ?

 I am not only believing in the creative aspect of photography, but also the social aspect of this art form.
 I believe I can raise awareness and address problems in society through photographs.
 We live in a society where there is injustice and oppression.
 There are so many people in our society who are marginalized like migrant workers, handicapped people, underpaid laborers and climate refugees.
 I want to present their stories through social documentaries and portraits.

 You have been known for your projects and collaborations worldwide, including the work for almost every press institution today like the Washington Post, The Guardian, Vanity Fair, New York times and many others.I was deeply touched by your series of photos treating the subject of the coronavirus pandemic, or to be more precise, photos of your family members in isolation.
 How did this start and can you please give us your take on the current situation happening in Bangladesh through your photo work ?

 Bangladesh is one of the most densely populated countries in the world.
 Social distancing and keeping away from each other is somewhat impossible even socially and culturally.
 People used to live together in a joint family for generation after generation.

 When the lockdown started here on March 26,2020 due to coronavirus, many didn’t understand the concept of staying home for a long time.